Published: 10/3/2022

 Federal Activity

-ACP strongly supported the enactment of the Bipartisan Safer Communities Act (S. 2938), which was signed into law in June 2022.
-It represents the first action from Congress in decades to reduce the horrendous toll of injuries and deaths from firearms violence.
-This legislation includes policies that will enhance background checks, eliminate the “boyfriend exception” from background checks for domestic abusers in a recent relationship, provide funding for “red flag” laws and other crisis intervention programs, strengthen penalties for straw purchases, register more high-volume firearms dealers, and increase funding for mental health care and training and mental health clinicians.
+ACP strongly supported the enactment of the Bipartisan Safer Communities Act, which was signed into law in June 2022 and represents the first action from Congress in decades to reduce the horrendous toll of injuries and deaths from firearms violence.
+This legislation included policies to enhance background checks, eliminate the “boyfriend exception” from background checks for domestic abusers in a recent relationship, provide funding for “red flag” laws and other crisis intervention programs, strengthen penalties for straw purchases, register more high-volume firearms dealers, and increase funding for mental health care and training and mental health clinicians.
 ACP supported this legislation in a letter to the Senate and through advocacy by ACP members in the AIMn program.

 State Activity